 Data Ingestion: Sqoop, Flume, Kafka

 We have seen only a brushstroke of the tools that are used for BigData.
 Mastering them is a matter of hours and practice.
-To practice, you can make use of the VM that I told you before to put into practice some of the many courses and tutorials that can be found online, such as this free course or this other payment, which will teach you from the classic WordCount To perform more complex Analytics tasks.
+To practice, you can make use of the VM that I told you before to put into practice some of the many courses and tutorials that can be found online, which will teach you from the classic WordCount To perform more complex Analytics tasks.
 I also highly recommend taking advantage of the classic O'Reilly books specific to each technology.